-With some US music venues losing upwards of $50,000 a year as a result of 'open carry', guns and gigs prove a confusing mix for venue managers
+With some US music venues losing upwards of $50,000 a year as a result of 'open carry', IQ examines the financial and legal ramifications of allowing guns at gigs

 Sign up for IQ Index